heroiclabs/nakama-dotnet/src/NakamaSync/README.md

 ### Connecting

-An enriched `IMatch` object called an `ISyncMatch`.
-Unlike `IMatch`, it will keep its presence list up-to-date with as users join and leave the match. `ISyncMatch` is also host-aware.
-The user who created the match will be the initial host.
-If that user leaves or you decide to manually set a new host, `ISyncMatch` will dispatch an `OnHostChangedEvent`.
+In order to use synchronized variables, you must create or join a an enriched `IMatch` object called a `ISyncMatch`.
+Unlike `IMatch`, `ISyncMatch` will keep its presence list up-to-date as users join and leave. `ISyncMatch` is also host-aware.
+The creator will be the initial host.
+If the host leaves or you decide to manually set a new host, `ISyncMatch` will dispatch an `OnHostChangedEvent`.

 ```
 ISyncMatch match = await socket.JoinSyncMatch();

 match.OnHostChanged += evt =>